BangboLiang/SimpleSudoku/README.md

 ## How to Use

-using command "make" in the src folfer to compile in linux and macos.
+Using command "make" in the src folfer to compile in linux and macos.

+Using command "make clean" in src folder to remove all output files in the src folder.

 If you're using a windows machine, use this command in poweshell or cmd(you need install g++ and add it into your path first):

 g++ display.cpp isvalid.cpp main.cpp sudokusolver.cpp -o sodoku

+to compile.

 In src folder.
 ### Code